jafudi/flexpair-hugo-site/flexpair.com/content/blog/post-4.md

 ---
 date: "2022-02-11"
-title: "How does our roadmap look like?
+title: "How does our road map look like?
 Which clouds do we plan to expand to?"
 image: "images/blog/02.jpg"
 author_info:
   name: "Jens F."